SMRT Buses: Ang Mo Kio (AM)

-In its final years, it served routes under Sembawang-Yishun package.
-As 110 is only permitted to run under SMRT Buses, SMRT have to shift service 110 to Woodlands Bus Depot.
-The depot closed in 2022 and Woodlands Depot was assigned as the new headquarters.
+In its final years, it served routes under Sembawang-Yishun package, before finally shutting down in 2022, soon after Tower Transit had taken over the package and its services, with Woodlands Depot replacing it as the SMRT Buses' new headquarters.

 Kranji (KJ)

 Located in the north-west region of Singapore, Kranji Bus Depot is the second bus depot to be built under Trans-Island Bus Services.
 Operations started in 1982 at a temporary site.
 The permanent depot was completed in 1989.
-Throughout the years, it served Admiralty, Boon Lay, Bukit Batok, Bukit Panjang, Choa Chu Kang, Gali Batu, Marsiling, Sembawang & Woodlands.
-It currently serves routes under the Choa Chu Kang-Bukit Panjang package.
-It is planned to be replaced by Gali Batu Bus Depot.
+Throughout the years, it served Admiralty, Boon Lay, Bukit Batok, Bukit Panjang, Choa Chu Kang, Gali Batu, Marsiling, Sembawang and Woodlands.
+It formerly served routes under the Choa Chu Kang-Bukit Panjang package.
+It was replaced by Gali Batu Bus Depot.